-Lump sum benefit payments to a parent or caregiver on behalf of beneficiaries are taxable according to the Income Tax table on the next page.
+Lump sum benefit payments to a parent or caregiver on behalf of beneficiaries are taxable according to the Income Tax table.

 When the benefit is transferred to a beneficiary fund

 The investment income earned by the beneficiary fund will be tax-exempt and all benefit payments made to the beneficiary will be tax-free.